Signed in as:

 APCO provides a plethora of training opportunities, including certification courses for Communications Training Officer (CTO) and Communications Center Supervisors.
 Training topics vary and the most up-to-date training schedule can be found on our Training Page.

-North Carolina APCO also holds the Annual Training Symposium and the NC Public Safety Communications Conference on an annual basis.
+North Carolina APCO also conducts the Telecommunicator Training Symposium and the NC Public Safety Communications Conference on an annual basis.

 The North Carolina 911 Board has produced a public service announcement that will soon be seen across the state to help promote the career field of public safety telecommunicators.